-5.2 Use of Mobile Phones Policy
+5.1 Use of Mobile Phones Policy

-- 5.2.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 5.2.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
+- 5.1.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 5.1.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.

-6.0 GOVERNING BODY CHILD PROTECTION RESPONSIBILITIES
+6.0 GOVERNING BODY SAFEGUARDING RESPONSIBILITIES

-6.1 The governing body fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
-It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government quidance at all times.
+- 6.1 Governing bodies should ensure they facilitate a whole school approach to safeguarding.
+This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The governing body fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
+It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.